Alcohol on a gluten free diet

 Alcohol can cause malnutrition

-Alcohol consumption can interfere with nutrient absorption, resulting in overall malnutrition or in deficiencies of specific micronutrients.
+Alcohol consumption can interfere with nutrient absorption, resulting in overall malnutrition or deficiencies of specific micronutrients.
 In fact, several studies have shown that blood vitamin levels are low in alcoholic patients, and that vitamin supplementation can support these patients.

-For example, alcohol can reduce the absorption, and increase the loss of zinc in the body
+For example, alcohol can reduce the absorption, and increase the loss of zinc in the body.

 This is particularly troublesome as zinc is necessary for the health and integrity of gut barrier function, and zinc deficiency can further contribute to the development or advancement of gastrointestinal diseases.